The Big Question: Where can I get Spritz?

 Outdoor Notifications and Ads: That’s pretty futuristic of you but, yes, Spritz would be great for those.

 Other things that we haven’t even thought of yet: Yes.
-Check out the Developers’ page for licensing information if you’ve got a great idea for Spritz.

 How long does spritzing take to learn?